-Research, critical thinking and study of the visual, intellectual, social and professional contexts that shape creative design practice are regarded as essential to your development, elements of which are taught through Design & Screen Cultures courses.
-This also involves participation in exhibitions, competitions, collaborations and live industry projects.
+You will study visual, intellectual, social and professional contexts that shape creative practice.
+This often involves participating in exhibitions, competitions, collaborations and live projects.

 How will I be assessed?

-Formative assessment is continuous throughout the year, aiming to give you meaningful feedback against learning outcomes, and to encourage experimentation in the studio and beyond.
+We use formative assessment throughout the year.
+This helps give you meaningful feedback against learning outcomes, and encourages experimentation in the studio and beyond.

 Standard entry requirement